Safer Communities Accelerator

 Rethinking safety has to go hand in hand with rethinking the justice system itself.
 We can’t keep trying to solve SO much through punishment alone (over and over again) – criminalizing everything and everyone under the guise of safety.

-It’s important to note this work is not about getting rid of all police and prisons.
+It’s important to note this work is not about getting rid of police and prisons.
 It’s about recognizing that they aren’t the only option.
 These institutions are tasked with way too much, and it just isn’t working.
 They shouldn’t have to do it alone.
-By mainstreaming different justice & safety solutions working both outside and alongside existing models – while simultaneously advancing policy to shrink the footprint of the system – we can get much closer to achieving its promise of safety.
-We can build something that helps rather than harms, and holds people accountable for their actions in far more humane ways.
+By mainstreaming a broader menu of justice and safety solutions working both outside and alongside existing models – while simultaneously advancing policy to shrink the footprint of the system – we can get much closer to achieving the thing everyone wants: safety.
+We can build something that helps rather than harms, and holds people accountable for their actions in smarter ways.

 At the end of the day, safety is not some abstract concept or messaging tool.
 And it’s not just the absence of crime.
 Safety is something we experience very personally…and safe, vibrant, thriving communities are the result of so many intersecting factors.
 Ensuring safety – in the most immediate term – also sometimes requires interventions, and that’s the piece we hope to help rethink.